kianayao/evaluation/README.md

 What is the purpose of version control systems (VCS) such as Git or Mercurial?
-> Version control systems act as a safety net should changes or updates lead to any sort of failure.
+> Version control systems act as a safety net should changes or updates lead to any sort of failure. <br />
 > VCS allows one to recover past (working) versions of a project.
 ---
 **Embedded Systems**